 Nursing homes have a legal duty to report any incident of abuse or allegation of abuse to the proper authorities including the facility’s Administrator, IDPH (Illinois Department of Public Health), state agencies and local law enforcement if a crime has been committed.
 Unfortunately, many nursing homes fail to train their nursing staff to take appropriate measures, and explicitly follow procedures and policies to minimize the potential of the victim being subjected to additional harm.
-Sadly, the Palos Hills elder abuse attorneys at Rosenfeld Injury Lawyers have represented many victims of abuse who have suffered a serious injury at the hands of their caregivers.
+Sadly, the Palos Hills elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many victims of abuse who have suffered a serious injury at the hands of their caregivers.

 Bria of Palos Hills

 Bria of Palos Hills is a 177-certified bed Medicare/Medicaid-participating for-profit nursing facility providing services to residents of Palos Hills and Cook County, Illinois.
 The facility is located at:

 - Skilled nursing care